Leon8M/Leon-Portfolio/README.md

 Visit localhost:3000 in your browser to access the website.

-Contributing:
+# Contributing:

 I welcome contributions and suggestions to improve my projects.
 Please open an issue or submit a pull request if you have ideas or want to collaborate.

-Related Projects:
+# Related Projects:

-(Include links to related projects you've worked on)

 First Iteration: https://github.com/Leon8M/Portfolio
 Second Try: https://github.com/Leon8M/Leon_portfolio_2

-Screenshots:
+# Screenshots:

 ![port2](https://github.com/Leon8M/Leon-Portfolio/assets/106140292/b9d312fc-15d1-483d-a334-a70c01183426)

-Licensing:
+# Licensing:

 This project is licensed under the MIT License.
-See LICENSE file for details.
+See the LICENSE file for details.

-Technical Details and My Story:
+# Technical Details and My Story:

-Inspiration:
+# 1. Inspiration:

 In the ever-evolving landscape of technology and creativity, the need for a personalized platform to showcase one's work, skills, and experiences becomes increasingly crucial.
 My inspiration to build a portfolio website stemmed from a deep-seated desire to establish a meaningful online presence and share my professional journey with the world.
 As I progressed in my career and accumulated diverse experiences, I recognized the significance of having a dedicated space to encapsulate the essence of who I am professionally.
 The realization dawned that a well-crafted portfolio serves as more than just a digital resume; it acts as a dynamic canvas to express my passion, expertise, and the unique narrative of my professional evolution.

-Technical Challenges:
+# 2. Technical Challenges:

 Responsive Design Challenges:
 Addressed challenges related to ensuring a consistent and appealing design across various devices.